 - Radon or carbon monoxide in the air

 - Faulty electrical wiring

 Buying a new home “as-is” without knowing of any potential defects or safety hazards could be an expensive—or even dangerous—mistake in the long run.
-Buying a house is one of the biggest purchases most people ever make in their lifetime, so it’s best to know as much about the condition of your new home as possible.
+Buying a house is one of the biggest purchases most people ever make, so it’s best to know as much about the condition of your new home as possible.

 Ways to negotiate without skipping the inspection

 In an extreme seller’s market like the one we’re facing right now, it’s understandable to feel the pressure to do whatever you can to get your offer noticed.
-But thankfully, there are a few other ways to stand out in a seller’s market without giving up the chance to find out as much as you can about your new home.
+Thankfully, there are a few other ways to stand out in a seller’s market without giving up the chance to find out as much as possible about your new home.

 Waiving that contingency doesn’t stop you from having a home inspection; it just means you can’t use the inspection results to change the outcome of the real estate transaction.

-Or, some buyers are opting to get a pre-offer inspection instead of a traditional full inspection.
+Or, some buyers opt to get a pre-offer inspection instead of a traditional full inspection.
 In a pre-offer inspection, the home inspector conducts a review of the major components of the home, such as: